DallanQ/race_for_the_galaxy/QA.md

 > Let say I already developed "Replicant Robots" (which gives me -2 to place world) can I develop another "Replicant Robots" to have a -4 for placing world? (there are 2 Replicant Robots in the deck).

 No, there cannot be more than one card with the same name in your tableau.
+You can't stack the effects to achieve a -4 cost but you can develop another "Replicant Robots" card if you draw it.
+This simply means that you can only develop one copy of "Replicant Robots" at a time in your tableau, which replaces the previous copy in your tableau and gives you a -2 cost for placing world.
+You can't have both cards in play simultaneously.

 [production-bonuses-should-stack-right](https://boardgamegeek.com/thread/721617/production-bonuses-should-stack-right)